lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

 > Which inheritance patterns fit the family trio's phenotypic observations?
 > _Hint: GEMINI allows you to search for patterns such as autosomal recessive, de novo, compound heterozygous, and loss of heterozygosity (LOH)._

-> **Solution:**
->
-> - The variant cannot be dominant and inherited since both parents are unaffected.
-> - A de novo dominant or X-linked recessive mutation is possible.
-> - The most likely scenario, given the consanguinity, is a recessive variant.

 We will start by looking for inherited autosomal recessive variants.